Monitor: Dual Screen Setup for Notebook Computers

 The following steps explain how to configure a notebook computer to display in dual screen mode using a second, external monitor.

 Older notebook computers may not support this functionality.
-Please submit an online computer service request if you need additional assistance.
+Please submit an online service request if you need additional assistance.

 Physical Set Up